MrLast98/WakeBlock/README.md

 **Q - I just updated and it doesn't see the Core Mod!**

 **A** - It's a known bug.
-Check if the app kept all permission (Both _root privileges_ and _Storage permission_) and simply reboot your phone.
+Check if the app kept all permission (Both _Root privileges_ and _Storage permission_) and simply reboot your phone.
 It will magically start to see it again! **SIDE NOTE:** you don't need to reinstall the Core Mod every time you update the app!

 **Q - How can i uninstall the app?**